SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ![](assets/chapter-7-1-images/11.Enter-even-number-01.png)

-Note: although the code above is correct, it will not work if the user enters text instead of numbers, for example, "** Invalid number **".
-Then the parsing of the input text to a number will break, and the program will display **error message (exception)**.
+Note: although the code above is correct, it will not work if the user enters text instead of numbers, for example, **Invalid number**.
+Then the parsing of the input text to a number will break, and the program will display an **error message (exception)**.
 Later in this chapter, we will learn how to deal with this problem and how to catch and handle exceptions using the **`try-catch` construct**.

 #### Testing in The Judge System